hillarychang/dsc180b-capstone-q2/README.md

 ## Overview

-This project implements a data pipeline for Quarter 1 of our DSC Capstone.
+This project implements a data pipeline for our DSC Capstone.
 For this project specifically, we are implementing a categorization model to categorize memos given by vendors.
 For instance, given a memo of "Amazon.com", we would want to create a model that can categorize this into "General Merchandise" with a high accuracy, while also being fast with low latency.
+As we move onto our main project, which will be to give consumers a "Cash Score" between 1-999 which predicts their probability of defaulting on debt or credit.
+Through this, we aim to provide institutions like banks or credit unions with a supplement that can help them save money and make sure loans and credit can go to those who have the bank history to back it up.

 ## Running the Project